Department of Tacna

+Tacna ([ˈtaɣna]; Aymara and Quechua: Taqna) is a department of Peru.
+It is the southernmost department of the country, bordering Chile and Bolivia.
+It is administered by a regional government.
+Its capital city is Tacna.

 History

-Prehistoric era
+Pre-Columbian period

 There is evidence of the presence of a very early culture that goes back almost 10 000 years.
 The archaeological investigations in the region have proven that a civilization dwelt in this zone in the Stone Age.
 The Toquepala Caves (7630 BC) and Abrigo de Caru (6240 BC) belong to this age.
 There are other sites such as Girata Complex, Mullini, and Queñavichinca, where investigations have not been concluded.

-Spanish conquest
+Spanish period

 The first groups of Spanish conquerors arrived in the region in 1535.
 These groups were formed by members of the Almagro expedition, organised to conquer Chile.
 During this time, the city of Tacna was called Villa San Pedro de Tacna.
 In 1615 and 1784 Tacna experienced violent earthquakes, and many towns were reduced to ruins.
 However, they were rebuilt in the same locations as before.